MarcelliMentore/rusty/integrations/fetch-ai-engine/README.md

 ## AI-Engine Integration

-This integration adds the required types for AI-Engine to interact with vitruvia effectively.
-The `vitruviaResponse` model serves as the primary structure for agent responses, while `BookingRequest` handles user booking requests.
+This integration adds the required types for AI-Engine to interact with cerebra effectively.
+The `cerebraResponse` model serves as the primary structure for agent responses, while `BookingRequest` handles user booking requests.

 ### Digest

-`vitruviaResponse` digest:
+`cerebraResponse` digest:

 ```
 model:cf0d1367c5f9ed8a269de559b2fbca4b653693bb8315d47eda146946a168200e